ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/deploy.md

 ## Summary
 In this learning path you learned how to create a simple static website that fetches and displays temperature data from an AWS Lambda function.
 The website consists of an HTML file (`index.html`), a CSS file (`styles.css`), and a JavaScript file (`index.js`).
 The JavaScript code within the website sends an HTTP request to an AWS Lambda function, which processes the request and returns temperature data in JSON format.
 This data is then displayed on the webpage.

-After developing the website, we deployed it to Amazon S3 for static website hosting.
-We created an S3 bucket, disabled the default block public access settings, and uploaded the website files to the bucket.
-We then applied a bucket policy to allow public read access to the objects, and configured the bucket to serve as a static website.
-Finally, we accessed the website using the S3 static website endpoint, successfully integrating our web application with AWS Lambda and deploying it to the cloud.
+After developing the website, you deployed it to Amazon S3 for static website hosting.
+You created an S3 bucket, disabled the default block public access settings, and uploaded the website files to the bucket.
+You then applied a bucket policy to allow public read access to the objects, and configured the bucket to serve as a static website.
+Finally, you accessed the website using the S3 static website endpoint, successfully integrating our web application with AWS Lambda and deploying it to the cloud.